sglavoie/sglavoie.github.io-source/content/pages/learning-progress-2019.md

 URL: learning-progress-2019.html
 save_as: learning-progress-2019.html

 > Learning is an eternal path.
-I wanted to share my own adventure primarily for the following practical reasons: to help me remember what I have supposedly been working on and to help me practice a technique that is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
+I wanted to share my own adventure primarily for the following practical reasons: to help me remember what I have supposedly been working on technology-wise and to help me practice a technique that is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).
 This is really just a summary to motivate myself to keep on track and